mbocquet/bootspy/README.md

 # Bootspy
-Bootspy Keep track of unattended reboots (crashs)
+Bootspy Keep track of unattended reboots (crashs).

+When your system shutdown normally, a file is writed.
+During next boot, if the file is present, it means that the boot process is occuring after a normal shutdown.
+If the file isn't present, it means that the system didn't shutdown normally or has crashed.
+In this case, a mail is sent to a specific address at boot time.

 ## Install
 ### Debian based distributions